Isaac Maliyamungu: Personal life

 Maliyamungu was multilingual, and could speak Kakwa, Kiswahili, English, Lusoga, Luganda, Runyoro, Luo, as well as other languages.
 Although little is known about his education, he was regarded as intelligent.
 The Drum magazine described Maliyamungu as ruthless, courageous, and highly ambitious.
 In regard to his brutal suppression of dissidents, historian Richard J. Reid described Maliyamungu as "possibly psychotic", while researcher Samuel Decalo called him "a notoriously sadistic killer".
 Even Amin once reportedly remarked that Maliyamungu was possibly insane.

 Maliyamungu was married, and had a son named Samson.

 Legacy

 Maliyamungu was one of the most well known and infamous members of the Amin regime.
-His violent behaviour has remained a critical part of memory of him in Uganda.
-As result of his reputation, Maliyamungu's name was even used as nickname for another infamous soldier, Musa Jammeh, a member of the Gambia's presidential guard under Yahya Jammeh.
+His violent behaviour has remained a critical part of memory of him in Uganda As result of his reputation, Maliyamungu's name was even used as nickname for another infamous soldier, Musa Jammeh, a member of the Gambia's presidential guard under Yahya Jammeh.
 Both informal narratives and academic works often use him as an example of the foreign "mercenaries" employed by Amin's regime and often imply that his violent behaviour could be explained by either his non-Ugandan origin or his allegedly "psychotic" mental state.

 Maliyamungu was portrayed by Ka Vundla in the 1981 biographical film Rise and Fall of Idi Amin.
+Maliyamungu did not appear in The Last King of Scotland, another historical drama centered on Amin; the non-appearance of Maliyamungu and other close allies of the Ugandan ruler was one of several points of criticism by Ugandan critics of the film.